 Stay in a Tudor building

-Here is our selection of Landmarks built (or significantly added to) during the Wars of the Roses and the Tudor age that followed.
-From castles to gatehouse and even humble cottages, architectural styles in this period are characterised by half-timbering, decorative brickwork, steep gable roofs and ornate chimneys.
+Here is our selection of Landmarks built (or significantly added to) during the Tudor age.
+From castles to gatehouse and even humble cottages, architectural styles in this period vary but many are characterised by half-timbering, decorative brickwork, steep gable roofs and ornate chimneys.
 Our Tudor Landmarks have played real roles in history, and include the gatehouse to Cawood Castle through which Cardinal Wolsey rode to face his fate, Astley Castle with its links to Elizabeth of York and Lady Jane Grey, Calverley Old Hall, where guests can sleep surrounded by sublime Tudor wall paintings, and the chance to stay in a house near Henry VIII's tennis court within Hampton Court.

 List view